hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-27-Simpsons's-Paradox-and-computing-causal-effect.md

 **Theorem:** (Pearl, Tian, 2002) A sufficient condition for being able to compute the causal effect $P(Y \vert \hat{X})$ is that there exists no path composed of confounding arcs between $X$ and any of its children in the graph obtained by deleting non-ancestors of $Y$ from $G$.

 Applying this criterion, we see why the causal effect of green on blue can be computed in the on the left-hand-side below, but not on the right.
+(The white nodes in the DAGs are the confounding latents).

 ![criterion example](/images/criterion_g_b.jpg)